 The School is NOT part of HCC's In-Year (IY) coordination arrangements and so requests for admission to other year groups should be made directly to the School.
 Both the LA and the School can provide parents with an IY application form upon request, or parents may wish to access the following link to download a copy of the LA form: www.hertfordshire.gov.uk/admissions.
 This link also provides additional guidance information.
 The application form can be accessed by selecting 'Apply to a school that handles its own in year admissions'; parents can apply by completing this form and returning it to the School.
 The School will accept the LA application form but parents/carers are also requested to complete the School's SIF.
-We will aim to inform parents of the outcome of their IY application in writing within 10 days and in any event within 15 school days.
-The School will inform the LA of every application and allocation and of both vacancies and numbers on roll.
+We will aim to inform parents of the outcome of their IY application and allocation and of both vacancies and numbers on roll.
 The LA will then be able to prevent duplicate offers being made, ensure safeguarding and that all children are offered places and to ensure that parents are informed of their right of appeal.
 The School will inform unsuccessful applicants of their right of appeal.
 Should the number of applications mean that IY admission to a particular Year Group necessitates prioritisation, then the same criteria as explained for Reception entry will operate.